bonfire-networks/bonfire/README.md

-# Bonfire Spark
+# Bonfire

-An essential Bonfire extension that sets up the other extensions and starts the app.
+An essential Bonfire extension that bootstraps any other enabled extensions and starts the app.
+Also includes views such as the homepage and dashboard.

-NOTE: this extension uses top-level naming for the OTP app (`:bonfire`) and modules (`Bonfire.`).
+See https://bonfirenetworks.org for details about Bonfire.